jeremytammik/tbc/a/2000_visual_api.md

 Along the way I decided to actually do something with that massive volume of returns from GatRevitAppearanceAssets ie: application.GetAssets(AssetType.Appearance).
 So I created an option to import one of each schema type into the current document.

-I still don't know the actual source of these assets since they don't match any of the Revit libraries (and I still don't understand why we can't access any material libraries via the API) but I did find something else that is unusual: the only PrismWoodSchema that is contained in that library
+I still don't know the actual source of these assets since they don't match any of the Revit libraries (and I still don't understand why we can't access any material libraries via the API) but I did find something else that is unusual: the only PrismWoodSchema that is contained in that library,

 <center>
 <img src="img/go_visual_api_1.png" alt="Materials and Visual API" title="Materials and Visual API" width="500"/> <!-- Pixel Height: 143 Pixel Width: 610 -->